Jitoxxx/ELK/README.md

 the directories represent those of the ubuntu, example: "ELKExabgp/etc" goes into etc folder on your ubuntu.

 Installation instructions:
-there is a file called "Installation Guide", this will give you a guide on how to install the whole project.
+there is a file called "Installation-Guide.md", this will give you a guide on how to install the whole project.

 Issues:
 There is an issue with the VPN-RR's that is not yet resolved.